citizenos/citizenos-api/views/emails/README.md

 The structure:

 * `./*.html` - Mu HTML template files with specific emails contents.
+* `./source.json` - Non-layout related translations.
+That is e-mail subjects and reusable variables.
 * `layouts` - Common layout (headers, footers..) for emails.
 At the point of writing we had only 1 layout which all of the emails use.
 * `languages` - Localization files.
 * `images` - Images.